 Another feature of the tench are their very red eyes.
 This makes the tench a rather mysterious and mythical looking fish.
 I know of no other freshwater species that has red eyes.
 When you catch a tench and these intense and magical eyes stare at you, it is as if they are a window into another world or dimension.
 And if you ask me, they probably are!

-Yet another very distinctive characteristic of the tench are their enormous and powerful tail fins.
+Yet another very distinctive characteristic of the tench is their enormous and powerful tail fins.
 Often, they are almost perfectly straight-edged and square-shaped.
 This gives the tench enormous strength, something that you soon realize when a tench has taken your bait.
 They are great fighters on the rod!

 Is Tench a Carp?

 While not a carp per se, the tench belong to the same family as the carp, called the cyprinids.
 As tench are significantly smaller than carp, they could be called the carp’s smaller cousins.
 So, it’s mostly the very far family ties and the body shape that somewhat reminds of a smaller carp that makes the tench relate to the carp.
 They are by no means the only ones though, as the cyprinids are made up of more than 3.000 species.